sugarchain-project/sugarchain-project.github.io/doc/ANN.md

   * YespowerSugar (based on Yespower 1.0.1) is only for Sugarchain, not compatible with other Yespower coins.
   * The minimum difficulty (powlimit) is set low enough for two reasons.
 The first is to handle fast block time; The second is to allow mining on slow CPUs.
 - Mining efficiency:
   * According to the test results, the most efficient is using 8 threads on a single CPU.
-(Ryzen1700 on Linux64)
   * YespowerSugar is more suitable for older CPUs, because it is essentially a multi-threading resistor.
 Suitable for smartphones and raspberrypi.
 - NO GPU: GPU mining is not possible.
 - NO ASIC: ASIC mining is not possible.